Timinator2000/Algorithm_X/09 - advanced techniques/01 - problem-space reduction.md

 >A sudoku is a Latin Square which has the numbers 1-9 in each row, column, and 3x3 square.

-In the following diagram, I have assigned numbers to each row, col and box (sub-grid square).
+In the following diagram, I have assigned numbers to each row, column and box (sub-grid square).
 Because Python is 0-indexed, I have started numbering at zero.

 <BR><BR>
 ![Rows, Columns and Boxes](sudoku02.png)
 <BR>

-We are ready to use logic to try to find more numbers in the Sudoku before starting any backtracking.
+It is time to use logic to find more numbers in the Sudoku before starting any backtracking.